tikalk/agentic-sdlc-12-factors/docs/tabs/playbook.md

 ## A Detailed, Factor-by-Factor Guide to Applying the Core Principles.

-This playbook translates the principles of the Twelve-Factor Agentic SDLC methodology (see The Manifesto) into a practical, step-by-step workflow for developers leveraging AI coding tools and agents.
+This playbook translates the principles of the **Twelve-Factor Agentic SDLC methodology** (see The Manifesto) into a practical, step-by-step workflow for developers leveraging AI coding tools and agents.

-# I. Strategic Mindset: Developer as Orchestrator, AI as Intern
+# I. Strategic Awareness

-The foundation of the Agentic SDLC is a strategic mindset shift.
-Treat the AI as a fast, knowledgeable junior partner that requires clear direction, mentorship, and rigorous review.
-Your role is elevated from writing code to orchestrating solutions.

-- [ ] **Adopt the Mantra:** Your primary focus becomes "Debug the spec, not the code."
-If the AI generates incorrect code, the first step is to refine the specification or the context provided, not just to fix the output.
-- [ ] **Mentor the Intern:** When the AI makes a mistake, correct it by providing clear feedback and better examples, similar to how you would guide a junior developer.
-This improves future interactions.
-- [ ] **Own the Outcome:** You are the orchestrator.
-The AI is a tool, and you are ultimately responsible for the quality, security, and architectural cohesion of the final product.
+*Develop team competencies in agentic coding thinking and prompt engineering craft.*

+- [ ] **Assess Your Position**: As a team, periodically review where you stand on the AI Collaboration Matrix.
+Are you primarily "Vibe Coders" or "AI Newbies"?
+- [ ] **Define Your Goal**: Based on your assessment [referencing the AI Collaboration Matrix], set a clear objective.
+For example, 'This quarter, we will focus on formalizing our workflows to move from Vibe Coder to AI Pragmatist.'
+This goal will guide your choice of tools and the emphasis on different workflow modes described in later factors.
+- [ ] **Review Common Pitfalls**: Check your team's process against known issues like "Using AI without context" or "No feedback loop" to identify areas for strategic improvement.
+- [ ] **Assess Competency**: Honestly evaluate your personal and team's prompt engineering level (Novice, Practitioner, Expert, Master) to identify training needs.

 # II.
-Context Scaffolding: Treat Context as a Dependency
+Context Scaffolding (AI as a Smart Search)

-AI coding agents require rich, structured context to generate quality output.
-Manage all context—code, documentation, and team standards—with the same rigor as a critical software library.
+*Treat coding agent context as a first-class development dependency.*

-- [ ] **Assemble Local Context:** Before prompting, use your tool's features to make the AI aware of the relevant files and dependencies within your project.
+- [ ] **Assemble Local Context: **Use your IDE's features (@codebase in Cursor/Cline) to make the AI aware of your project.
-- [ ] **Assemble Team Context:** Pull in the team's shared best practices from the team's shared directives repository.
+- [ ] **Assemble Team Context:** Use your IDE's features (@team) to reference the local clone of the team-ai-directives repository, pulling in the team's version-controlled best practices.
-- [ ] **Assemble External Context:** For external knowledge, use a dedicated search tool to gather patterns and documentation before asking your primary AI to write code.
+- [ ] **Perform Smart Search: **For external knowledge, use a dedicated search tool.
+Prompt Sourcebot with questions like "How do I implement feature X in library Y?" to gather external patterns and documentation before asking your primary AI to write code.

 # III.
-Mission Definition: From Intent to Specification

-Every task begins with a formal statement of intent, which is then translated into an executable specification.
-This artifact, not an informal chat, becomes the unambiguous source of truth.

-- [ ] **Start with the Mission Brief:** The process begins when you are assigned a task in the issue tracker that contains a Mission Brief (Goal, Constraints, Success Criteria).
-- [ ] **Generate the Specification:** Your first action is to generate a detailed, version-controlled **Specification** file from the Mission Brief.
-- [ ] **Link the Artifacts:** Commit the newly created Specification to the feature branch and post a link to it back in the issue tracker, ensuring traceability from intent to specification.
+Mission Definition

+*Every agent interaction begins with a formal mission brief.*

+- [ ] **Create a Mission Brief**: Before starting a complex task, fill out a **standardized template** (available in your project management system or **team-ai-directives** repository).
+This brief acts as the release manifest for the task, packaging all necessary context, directives, and success criteria into a single, actionable request for the AI.
+- [ ] **Define Clear Goals: **Write a concise, one-sentence goal for the task (e.g., "Implement the user authentication endpoint").
+- [ ] **Specify Constraints: **List all non-negotiable requirements (e.g., "Must use FastAPI," "No breaking changes to the User model").
+- [ ] **Define Success Criteria: **State how you will know the task is "done" (e.g., "All existing tests pass, and new tests for the endpoint are added and passing").

 # IV.
-Structured Planning: Decompose and Triage Tasks

-Use the committed specification to generate an AI-assisted implementation plan, which you will then review, refine, and strategically triage.
+Structured Planning (Sync/Async Triage)

+*Decompose complex tasks through agent-generated, human-approved plans with clear sync/async boundaries.*

-- [ ] **Generate the Plan:** Using the committed Specification as the primary directive, prompt the AI to generate a detailed, step-by-step technical **Implementation Plan**.
+- [ ] **Generate the Plan**: Using the **Mission Brief**, ask your Agentic IDE to generate a detailed, step-by-step execution plan.
-- [ ] **Review and Triage the Plan:** As the Orchestrator, critically review the plan.
-Refine it and, for each step, perform the crucial skill of triage: tagging it as [SYNC] for interactive work or [ASYNC] for delegation.
+- [ ] **Review and Approve the Plan**: Critically review the AI's plan.
+Modify it, re-order steps, and ensure it aligns with your technical approach before approving it.
-- [ ] **Sync Tasks to Issue Tracker:** Sync the final, triaged plan back to the issue tracker, creating a high-level checklist for team visibility.
+- [ ] **Triage the Plan**: For each step in the approved plan, add a tag: `[SYNC]` for interactive work you will do with the AI, or `[ASYNC]` for a well-defined task you will delegate.
+Note that complex `[ASYNC]` tasks may be further decomposed into sub-plans by the autonomous agent itself during execution.

-# V. Dual Execution Loops: Pair Program or Delegate Toil
+# V. Execution Loops: "Pair Programming" vs. "Automating Toil"

-Based on the triage from the previous step, master two distinct workflows: real-time synchronous collaboration for complex problems and asynchronous delegation for well-defined tasks.
+*Based on your task triage in Factor IV, choose between these two execution loops.*

-- [ ] **Execute [SYNC] Tasks (Pair Programming):** For steps marked [SYNC], use your AI-powered IDE to engage in an interactive, real-time collaborative session to solve complex or ambiguous problems.
+- [ ] **Execute [SYNC] Tasks (Pair Programming):** For steps marked [SYNC], use your Agentic IDE to engage in an interactive Plan-Action-Reflect-Correct (P-A-R-C) loop.
+This is a real-time collaborative session where you and your "intern" work together.
-- [ ] **Execute [ASYNC] Tasks (Automating Toil):** For steps marked [ASYNC], delegate the task to a specialized autonomous agent to handle well-defined, repetitive work, which will typically result in a Pull Request.
+- [ ] **Execute [ASYNC] Tasks (Automating Toil):** For steps marked [ASYNC], delegate the task to a specialized agent (e.g., Jules, All-Hands, Codex) with the relevant context and mission.
+This is for getting rid of boilerplate and well-defined, repetitive work.
+This process is initiated manually by the developer, who runs a local autonomous agent with the relevant context and mission brief.

 # VI.
-The Great Filter: Apply Irreplaceable Human Judgment

-You are the ultimate arbiter of quality, filtering all AI output for correctness, architectural cohesion, security, and domain-specific taste.
-Accountability is not transferable.
+Developer Ownership (Commit/Merge)

+*Maintain clear responsibility boundaries in both synchronous and asynchronous workflows.*

-- [ ] **Commit Synchronous Work:** After validating code from your interactive IDE session, perform the git commit yourself.
-You own this code.
+- [ ] **Commit Synchronous Work**: After validating code from your interactive IDE session, perform the git commit yourself.
-- [ ] **Review Asynchronous Work:** When an async agent opens a pull request, perform a thorough code review.
-This review must validate the code against the requirements defined in the corresponding Specification.
+- [ ] **Review Asynchronous Work**: When an async agent opens a pull request, perform a thorough code review.
+- [ ] **Use AI-Assistive Reviewers**: Leverage tools like PR-Agent to get an initial automated analysis of the agent's PR.
-- [ ] **Perform the Final Merge:** The final decision to merge code into the main branch is always made by a human developer.
-You are the great filter.
+- [ ] **Perform the Final Merge**: The final decision to merge code into the main branch is always made by a human developer.

 # VII.
-Adaptive Quality Gates: Review Appropriately for Each Workflow

-Implement quality assurance practices that are adapted to the specific workflow used to generate the code.
+Quality Gates (Micro/Macro)

+*Implement workflow-appropriate review processes for code quality assurance.*

-- [ ] **Perform Micro-Reviews:** During synchronous [SYNC] work, continuously review each small piece of generated code as it's created in real-time.
+- [ ] **Perform Micro-Reviews**: During synchronous P-A-R-C loops, continuously review each small piece of generated code as it's created.
-- [ ] **Enforce Macro-Reviews:** For every PR submitted by an async agent ([ASYNC] work), ensure it passes the full CI pipeline (automated tests, linters, security scans) before you begin a formal human review.
+- [ ] **Enforce Macro-Reviews**: For every PR submitted by an async agent, ensure it passes the full CI pipeline (automated tests, linters, security scans) before beginning a human review.
+This pipeline should include not only unit tests but also regression checks against a relevant evaluation suite to ensure the agent's output is not just functionally correct but also high quality.

 # VIII.
 AI-Augmented, Risk-Based Testing

-Use AI to make a risk-based testing strategy practical.
-You define what risks matter; the AI generates the specific, targeted tests needed to validate them.
+*The developer defines what to test; the AI generates the code to test it.*

-- [ ] **Identify Key Risks (Human Strategy):** In the Mission Brief or Specification, explicitly list the most critical business, security, or performance risks for the task.
+- [ ] **Identify Key Risks (Human Strategy): **In the **Mission Brief (Factor III)**, explicitly list the most critical business, security, or performance risks for the task at hand.
+This is a human-centric strategic step that guides the AI.
-- [ ] **Prompt for Targeted Tests (AI Execution):** Command the AI to generate specific tests based on the identified risks.
-For example: "Write a test that asserts a 403 status when an unauthorized user tries to access this endpoint."
+- [ ] **Prompt for Targeted Tests (AI Execution): **Command the AI to generate specific tests based on the identified risks.
+Use clear, direct language.
+For example:
+    - [ ] "Write a test that asserts a 403 status when an unauthorized user tries to access this endpoint."
+    - [ ] "Generate a performance test for this function to ensure it completes under 50ms with 10,000 items.".
-- [ ] **Validate Generated Tests (Human Verification):** Always run the AI-generated tests to confirm they are functionally correct and provide meaningful validation against the specified risks.
+- [ ] **Validate Generated Tests (Human Verification)**: Always run the AI-generated tests.
+The developer is responsible for confirming that the tests are not only functionally correct but also provide meaningful validation against the specified risks.

 # IX.
-Traceability: Linking the 'Why' to the 'How'

-Maintain a clear, linked audit trail from the business request in the issue tracker (the 'why') to the specifications, plans, and code in the repository (the 'how').

-- [ ] **Link the Specification:** Ensure the Specification file in the repository is linked back to the originating issue tracker ticket.
-- [ ] **Link the Plan:** The tasks generated from the Implementation Plan and synced to the issue tracker create a direct link between the plan and the project management view.
+Process Documentation

+*Maintain clear records of both synchronous and asynchronous development workflows.*

-- [ ] **Link the Trace:** After completing a task, link to the relevant structured trace (e.g., IDE chat history or an agent's execution summary in a PR description) in the corresponding issue, capturing the full 'chain of thought'.
+- [ ] **Link the Trace**: After completing a task, link to the relevant structured trace in the corresponding project management issue.
+For synchronous work, this is the IDE chat history; for asynchronous work, it is the execution summary or PR description generated by the coding agent.
+The goal is to capture the full 'chain of thought' for future review..

-# X. Strategic Tooling: Manage a Federated, Governed Stack

-Select and integrate a suite of specialized tools (IDEs, agents, gateways) routed through a central system to ensure control over cost, security, and model choice.

-- [ ] **Use a Central API Gateway:** Ensure all AI tools your team uses are configured to route their calls through a central gateway.
+- [ ] **Ensure PR Descriptions are Clear**: For async work, verify that the agent-generated PR description clearly explains the changes, the rationale, and the work performed.

+# X. Workflow Strategy (The Right Tool for the Right Role)

+*Choose appropriate tools and platforms for synchronous and asynchronous development workflows.*

 - [ ] **Choose the Right Tool for the Role:**
-    - [ ] For "AI as a Smart Search": Use a codebase search tool.
+    - [ ] For** "AI as a Smart Search": **Use codebase search like Sourcebot.
-    - [ ] For "AI as a Pair Programmer" ([SYNC]): Use your primary Agentic IDE.
+    - [ ] For **"AI as a Pair Programmer"**: Use your primary Agentic IDE like Cursor, or GitHub Copilot with Cline/RooCode.
-    - [ ] For "AI as an Intern for Toil" ([ASYNC]): Use an autonomous agent.
+    - [ ] For **"AI as an Intern for Toil": **Use an autonomous agent like Codex, All-Hands or Jules.

 # XI.
-Directives as Code: Version and Share AI Behavior

-Treat all natural language instructions that guide AI behavior—from reusable rules to task-specific specifications—as version-controlled assets.
+Behavioral Consistency (Directives as Code)

+*Manage agent directives and prompts as versioned code.*

-- [ ] **Pull Latest Directives:** Before starting a new major feature, pull the latest changes from the team's shared directives repository to ensure you are using the team's most current standards.
+- [ ] **Pull Latest Directives**: Before starting a new project or major feature, pull the latest changes from the **team-ai-directives** repository.
-- [ ] **Use Standardized Templates:** Whenever possible, reference a shared directive from the library for common tasks.
+- [ ] **Use Standardized Templates**: Whenever possible, use a shared template from the library for common tasks like creating a new component or writing a PR description.
-- [ ] **Contribute Back:** If you develop a highly effective new prompt or a "golden" example, submit it back to the team's shared repository via a pull request.
+- [ ] **Contribute Back**: If you develop a highly effective new prompt or directive, submit it back to the team's shared repository via a pull request.

 # XII.
-Team Capability: Systematize Learning and Improvement

-Build organizational muscle memory by formalizing the sharing of best practices and using a versioned suite of evaluations to objectively measure the performance of new prompts, tools, and models.
+Team Capability (Training & Improvement)

+*Develop team competencies in both synchronous and asynchronous agentic workflows.*

-- [ ] **Share Learnings:** After completing a complex task, share your workflow, successful prompts, or challenges with the team in a designated forum or channel.
+- [ ] **Share Learnings**: After completing a complex task, share your workflow, successful prompts, or challenges with the team in the **AI Development Guild** forum.
+Contribute any new successful 'golden test cases' to the team's shared evaluation suite.
-- [ ] **Contribute to the "Shared Brain":** Formalize learnings from a completed task and contribute them back to the team's shared directives repository.
-- [ ] **Participate in Retrospectives:** Actively participate in team retrospectives focused on AI workflow effectiveness to identify what's working and what can be improved in your shared process.
+- [ ] **Participate in Retrospectives**: Actively participate in team retrospectives focused on AI workflow effectiveness.
+- [ ] **Update the Memory Bank**: When a task is complete, update the project's **progress documentation** (such as progress.md or activeContext.md files, as defined by your team's documentation standards) to reflect the changes, ensuring the team's collective memory is always current.